An Alchemy of Dragons, Ch. 4

 Broge served him a plate of griddle cakes.
 “Best to let her have her way,” he grinned.

-The smell of the food awakened Erran’s hunger, but his eating was complicated by Kathil tugging and twisting his hair with the harsh efficiency of a busy mother while she and Broge talked through the wyvern affair as if Erran were the newcomer.
+The smell of the food awakened Erran’s hunger, but his eating was complicated by Kathil tugging and twisting his hair with the harsh efficiency of a busy mother.
+She and Broge talked through the wyvern affair as if Erran were the newcomer.

-Her questions, basic but provocative, only added to his sense of urgency.
+Her questions, basic but provocative, only added to his sense of urgency, however.
 As soon as she was done with his hair and he with his food, he pulled on his boots, shouldered his pack, and thanked them both politely.

 Kathil opened her mouth, but he left before she could ask to come along.
 He had already exposed enough people to the Chesny wyvern.

-Behind the house and barn rose the steep slope of Tulgi Hill, and before them lay the valley pastures.
+Behind the house and barn rose the steep slope of Tulgi, and before them lay the valley pastures.
 A brook tumbled down the hill to provide the farm’s water before joining the main stream.
 Fields and an orchard stretched southward along the waterway, and a rough-hewn bridge let Broge get in and out with dry feet.
-All in all, Baile Farm was well appointed, but with its animals absent, it stood in eerie silence.
+All in all, Baile Farm was well appointed, but without its animals, it stood in eerie silence.

 Erran followed the brook up the hill to the ward boundary.
 The aura shimmered where the water passed through it.
-He thought this invisible wall must be inconvenient for the creatures that lived in the brook – another reason to complete his quest.
+This invisible wall must be inconvenient for the creatures that lived in the brook – another reason to complete his quest.

 He quieted his mind, raised his hand in the gesture of the element of spirit, drew the sigil of Pruska in the air, and called her name.